top of page

 BOARD OF DIRECTORS

-• Vice Chair, Rob Linke, Kane County Division of Environmental & Water Resources
+• Chair, Rob Linke, Kane County Division of Environmental & Water Resources

 • Treasurer, Karen Clementi, Fox Metro Water Reclamation District Oswego